oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 VM/vm_dynamic entities should have additional hash properties New VmDevice BE and VmDeviceDAO to handle all changes on vm_device

-#### Generic Device
+#### Unmanaged Device

-Generic Device will be supported in the new format and will include all unhandled devices as sound/video and future devices.
+Unmanaged Device will be supported in the new format and will include all unhandled devices as sound/controller/etc and future devices.
 Those devices will be persistent and will have Type , SubType (device specific) and an Address.
-For 3.1 the Generic Device is not exposed to any GUI/REST API.
+For 3.1 an unmanaged Device is not exposed to any GUI/REST API.
+Unmanaged devices are passed to vdsm inside a Custom property.
+VDSM in it turn is passing this as is for possible hook processing.

 #### Floppy / CDROM